Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Then consider the 1D block-state decorations: For 1D blocks labeled by $\tau_1$, there is no on-site symmetry, so the unique possible 1D block-state is Majorana chain; for 1D blocks labeled by $\tau_2$ and $\tau_3$, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, and the possible 1D block-states are Majorana chain and 1D FSPT states (which can be realized by 2 Majorana chains with different eigenvalues of $\mathbb{Z}_2$ on-site symmetry).
 So all 1D block-states form the following group:

 Then we discuss about the decorations of these two root phases separately.

-\paragraph{Majorana chain decoration}First, we consider the Majorana chain decoration on $\tau_1$, which leaves 2 dangling Majorana fermions at each 0D block labeled by $\mu_2$ who can be glued by an entanglement pair $i\gamma_1\gamma_2$.
+\paragraph{Majorana chain decoration}First, we consider the Majorana chain decoration on $\tau_1$, which leaves 2 dangling Majorana modes at each 0D block labeled by $\mu_2$ who can be glued by an entanglement pair $i\gamma_1\gamma_2$.
 Nevertheless, this entanglement pair breaks the reflection symmetry, so the no-open-edge condition is violated.

-Subsequently we consider the Majorana chain decoration on $\tau_2$/$\tau_3$, which leaves 2 dangling Majorana fermions at $\mu_1/\mu_2$ and can be glued by an entanglement pair without breaking any symmetry.
+Subsequently we consider the Majorana chain decoration on $\tau_2$/$\tau_3$, which leaves 2 dangling Majorana modes at $\mu_1/\mu_2$ and can be glued by an entanglement pair without breaking any symmetry.
 Hence the no-open-edge condition is preserved.

-\paragraph{1D FSPT state decoration}The 1D FSPT state decoration can only be decorated on $\tau_2$ and $\tau_3$ due to the on-site symmetry, and this decoration leaves 4 dangling Majorana fermions at $\mu_1/\mu_2$ with the following symmetry properties:
+\paragraph{1D FSPT state decoration}The 1D FSPT state decoration can only be decorated on $\tau_2$ and $\tau_3$ due to the on-site symmetry, and this decoration leaves 4 dangling Majorana modes at $\mu_1/\mu_2$ with the following symmetry properties:

-Consider the local fermion parity $P_f=-\gamma_A^1\gamma_A^2\gamma_B^1\gamma_B^2$ which is invariant under $\mathbb{Z}_2$ symmetry, so these 4 dangling Majorana fermions can be gapped out by some proper interactions in a symmetric way.
+Consider the local fermion parity $P_f=-\gamma_A^1\gamma_A^2\gamma_B^1\gamma_B^2$ which is invariant under $\mathbb{Z}_2$ symmetry, so these 4 dangling Majorana modes can be gapped out by some proper interactions in a symmetric way.
 Equivalently, the no-open-edge condition is satisfied.
 Therefore, the obstruction-free 1D block-state decorations form the group: